 If you choose to go the traditional DPO route, take the time to speak with multiple firms, here are a few you might come across while researching DPO’s;

-What is Rollovers for Business Start-ups (ROBS)?
+What it is: Rollovers for Business Start-ups (ROBS)

 Rollover for business start-ups, also known as 401(k) Financing – in its simplest form is your retirement account owning shares of your private company.
 You might remember we covered that in the self-funding options section.
 While it is self-funded because you are using your retirement funds, you are in fact giving up equity, except in this case that equity is being given to your own retirement account.

 As quick refresher, the Rollover for Business Start-up (ROBS) structure came to be through multiple provisions in the Employee Retirement Income Securities Act in 1974 when congress passed the law.
 It was designed to let would be small business owners use their pre-tax retirement funds in a manner that would grow their retirement account, and help increase options for small business funding.

 Some people have a hard time wrapping their head around how ROBS is different from taking a loan or an early distribution, so it is important to look at ROBS through a lens of equity based financing.
 When you use the ROBS structure you are taking on a partner, like how you would with an Angel Investor or Venture Capital.
 Except in this case the partner is your retirement account and because they are your retirement funds, you are the partner.
 This is why there is not a payback schedule or income tax-penalty, instead you must split the proceeds of the future sale with yourself and your retirement account.